Nebula Standard Software Package

 - Apple's Mac OS X Lion

 In addition, the agreements provide MS Office to faculty and staff for use on personally-owned computers through the Microsoft Home Use Program (costing them only $10.00 for a download or $22.00 for the media).
-This is *not* an UW service.
-See the UWare site for more information.
+This is *not* a UW service.
+Click UWare to take you to the site for more information.

 Microsoft SQL Server